 Meet the IM Facilitators

-Alaska • Alabama • Arizona • Arkansas • California • Colorado • Connecticut • Delaware • District of Columbia • Georgia • Illinois • Iowa • Kentucky • Louisiana • Maine • Maryland • Massachusetts • Michigan • Minnesota • Mississippi • Montana • New Mexico • Nevada • New York • North Carolina • Ohio • Oklahoma • Oregon • Pennsylvania • Rhode Island • South Carolina • Tennessee • Texas • Washington • Wisconsin
+Alaska • Alabama • Arizona • Arkansas • California • Colorado • Connecticut • Delaware • District of Columbia • Georgia • Illinois • Indiana. • Iowa • Kentucky • Louisiana • Maine • Maryland • Massachusetts • Michigan • Minnesota • Mississippi • Montana • Nevada • New Hampshire • New Jersey. • New Mexico • New York. • North Carolina • Ohio • Oklahoma • Oregon • Pennsylvania • Rhode Island • South Carolina • South Dakota • Tennessee • Texas • Washington • Wisconsin

 Dr. Neeraj (Nick) S. has been an educator for over 15 years.
 He started his teaching career in Alaska, where he received his Masters of Arts and Teaching from the University of Alaska-Anchorage.
 A National Board Certified Teacher, former teacher of the year, network math coach, and Assistant Principal, Nick has taught everything from grade 1 math to Calculus.
 Dr. Satyal received his doctorate from Loyola Marymount University in 2014, and wrote a dissertation on how grade 5 teaching affects grade 8 math achievement.
 He has helped support multiple schools in transforming their math department from both a qualitative lens, and as measured by state test scores.
 Dr. Satyal believes math education is a social justice issue where kids need mathematics to be full participants in a democracy.
 Dr. Satyal was a former college baseball player who still plays competitively, and enjoys spending time with his wife, and newborn daughter.